xdaichain/exit-reward-prototype/app/README.md

 The description and instructions of how to run it locally are available at https://poa.gitbook.io/exit/exit-emulator

 To run the App on a live server with `Docker Compose` use [these instructions](https://github.com/xdaichain/exit-reward-prototype/tree/docker-compose#readme).

+Currently, the Application is deployed and lives at https://exit.poa.network/